Shadota/SillyTavern-MessageSummarize/README.md

 - If you are using a cloud model with an API request limit, you can also set a `Time Delay` between summaries.

 #### Auto-Summarization
 - Here you can control how often your messages are automatically summarized, if at all.
-By default, summarizations will occur automatically right after a message is sent in the chat.
+By default, summarizations will occur automatically right after an LLM reply is sent in the chat.
 The extension will go back in your chat and look for any messages that need to be summarized, following certain criteria (see the [Short-Term Memory Injection](#short-term-memory-injection) section).
-- If you instead want previous messages to be summarized right *before* a new one is sent, choose `Before Generation`
+- If you instead want previous messages to be summarized right *before* the LLM reply is sent, choose `Before Generation`.
 - The `Message Lag` setting will make auto-summarization lag behind by the specified number of messages, useful if you only want things summarized once they've been in the chat for a while.
 - The `Batch Size` setting will wait the specified number of messages before summarizing all of them in sequence (they are still summarized individually).
 - The `Message Limit` setting will set an upper limit to how many messages to look backward in the chat when auto-summarizing.

 #### General Injection Settings
 - This controls how summaries are injected into your context (applies to both `short-term` and `long-term`)
-- Here the `Start Injecting After` setting controls how many messages to wait before summaries even start to be injected into your context.
+- Here the `Injection Threshold` setting controls how many messages to wait before summaries even start to be injected into your context.
-- You can then optionally remove the original messages associated with those summaries from your context to free up space by selecting `Remove Messages After Threshold`.
+- You can then optionally remove the original messages from your context after that same threshold to free up space by selecting `Remove Messages After Threshold`.
+If you want to guarantee that your most recent user message will not be removed, select `Preserve Last User Message`.
+- By default, this threshold remains at the same number of messages back in your chat history.
+This means that every time you send a message, it moves up and could potentially inject a new summary.
+If this invalidates your model's cache too frequently, you can reduce how often the threshold is moved by increasing the `Update Delay`.
+This means the threshold will stay at the same *relative* position in chat history for that many messages before catching up.
 - By default, all summaries will be included in `short-term` memory until they exceed the context limit, at which point they will be put into `long-term` memory if you have manually marked them as such.
 If instead you enable `Static Memory Mode`, marked summaries will instead always be put in `long-term` memory regardless of context.
 Be aware that this may put memories out of chronological order.
+- *Summary Separator* is what will be prefixed to each summary when injected into context.
+The default value of `\n*` means that each summary will be in a bullet-point list.

 #### Short-Term Memory Injection
 - These settings affect how `short-term` summaries are injected.